-The risks are amplified by:
+The dangers are amplified by:

 High pedestrian and vehicle traffic in confined spaces.